 Wildlife Society Bulletin publishes content that merges scientific research with management and conservation to cover issues facing contemporary wildlife management practitioners, such as policy and education.

-Zoological Science, published by the Zoological Society of Japan, is devoted to the publication of original articles, reviews and editorials that cover the broad and increasingly interdisciplinary field of zoology.
+Zoological Science, published by the Zoological Society of Japan, is devoted to the publication of original articles, reviews, essays and editorials that cover the broad and increasingly interdisciplinary field of zoology.

 Zoosystema is a fast-track journal from the French Museum of Natural History, Paris, devoted to the inventory, analysis and interpretation of animal biodiversity.
 Articles are published in French and English.